BoswellJi/BoswellJi/packages/slidev/nuxtinfo/slides.md

 ---
 # You can also start simply with 'default'
-theme: default
+theme: bricks
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 # background: https://cover.sli.dev
 # some information about your slides (markdown enabled)
-title: Nuxt 介绍
+title: Nuxt 全栈框架新技术调研
-class: text-center
 # https://sli.dev/features/drawing
 drawings:
   persist: false